 Prerequisites: LangChain, langchain-ollama, and python-dotenv installed.
 Ollama running locally with qwen3 pulled.
 See the Prompt Templates guide.

-- Parallel Chain — multiple sub-chains run concurrently, results returned as a dict
+- Parallel Chain: multiple sub-chains run at the same time, results returned as a dict

-- Custom Chain — arbitrary Python functions wrapped as runnables with
+- Custom Chain: our own Python functions wrapped as runnables with

 RunnableLambdaor@chain